Jean (dog): Life and career

 "Jean was equal in popularity to Vitagraph's human stars, Florence Turner and Maurice Costello," wrote film historian Anthony Slide.
 Jean was soon starring in her own films, all directed by Trimble.
 One-reelers and two-reelers with titles such as Jean and the Calico Doll, Jean and the Waif and Jean Goes Fishing were made by Trimble as their troupe filmed along the coastline in his native Maine.

 Trimble became a leading director at Vitagraph, directing most of the films made by Turner and John Bunny, as well as those made by Jean.
 Actress Helen Hayes recalled in a 1931 interview with The New York Times that as an eight-year-old she had roles in two of the 1910 films.
 "I had long curls and they let me play the juvenile lead in two pictures in support of Jean, the collie," Hayes said.
 "Jean was the most famous dog of the day and I was very thrilled."

 In December 1912, Jean gave birth to six puppies—two male and four female—and was the subject of the Vitagraph documentary short film, Jean and Her Family (1913).

 In March 1913, Trimble and Jean left Vitagraph and accompanied Florence Turner to England, where she formed her own company, Turner Films.
-Trimble and his canine star returned to the United States in 1916.
+Trimble and Jean returned to the United States in 1916.
 Jean died later that year, at age 14.

 Trimble tried to launch the career of a successor, Shep the Vitagraph Dog, without success.
 He then discovered and worked with another dog star, the famed Strongheart.

 The four films he made with Strongheart won Trimble a special place in film history, but in later years he would say that, in the qualities of spirit and intelligence, Jean was the best of all his dogs.
 Trimble eventually retired from filmmaking and trained animals exclusively.
 His special interest was training guide dogs for the blind.